 “Yes, Raymond.
 For testing, we’re using an extremely weak power supply that Sywasock says should barely be adequate to send someone a billion kilometers.
 That’s less than the distance from Earth to Saturn at their closest conjunction.”

 “That’s still a considerable distance,” Admiral Ahmed said.

 “It’s enough for very limited travel within this solar system, but no farther.
 When we’re ready to test the first Gate, I want to send some biological material to this base from Lorense-Three.
 Once we can do that without any problems, we’ll be ready to experiment with live specimens.”

 “Live specimens?”
 Admiral Yuthkotl echoed.

 “Not sentient beings, Lesbolh,” Admiral Plimley said.
-“Initially it will be laboratory creatures such as single cell organisms only visible under a microscope, then insects, and then small rodents once the initial tests prove successful.
-We’re going to make sure that the transfer process is perfected before we attempt to send a sentient lifeform.”
+“Initially, it will be laboratory creatures, such as single-cell organisms only visible under a microscope, then insects, and then small rodents once the initial tests prove successful.
+We’re going to make sure the transfer process is perfected before we attempt to send a sentient lifeform.”

 “Do you have any projected date for the first Gate attempts, Loretta?”
 Jenetta asked.

 “We’re hoping to have several of the repaired Gates ready for transfer testing within thirty days.
 The first of the newly designed Gates might be ready for testing in as soon as— six months.
 They’ll be powered by a redesigned power unit.”